Colo-Colo: 1925–1933: Foundation and early years

 The team was founded in early 1925 by Magallanes' footballer David Arellano, who led a group of young players leaving that club after institutional problems.
 Finally, after meetings and negotiations, on 19 April 1925 Arellano and the other youths officially established the club, with Luis Contreras choosing the name "Colo-Colo" for the club, in reference to the legendary cacique (chieftain) Colo Colo of the Mapuche people, who fought against the colonial Spaniards in the 16th-century Arauco War.

 Initially the team played friendly games, but in 1926 Colo-Colo took part in their first competition, the Metropolitan League of Honour, where they were proclaimed champions (unbeaten) and earned the nickname of "invincible".
 The following year, Colo-Colo became the first Chilean football team to participate in a tour across Europe.
 However, on 2 May, during an exhibition match against Real Unión Deportiva at Valladolid, the team founder and captain David Arellano was critically injured after suffering a collision with an opposing player, which caused him peritonitis.
-The inflammation led him to his death the next day.
+The inflammation led to his death the next day.
 Despite the great impact caused by Arellano's death, the club won the Central League of football tournament – then renamed Asociación de Football de Santiago – in the 1928, 1929 and 1930 seasons.

 In the 1931–32 season, Colo-Colo suffered its first institutional crisis due to financial problems, which led to a salary reduction for first team footballers and board members, with their consequent resistance.
 That season the team played another tournament final against Audax Italiano.
 However, due to a platform collapse at Estadio Italiano and the subsequent fracas between the fans, it was decided that the game would be suspended.
 In that moment, Colo-Colo were winning 2–1.
 That day's tragedy resulted in 130 injuries and three deaths.
 The match was cancelled and the champion position for that year remained vacant.
 Other authors however declared that both Audax Italiano and Colo-Colo were declared champions.